April 2, 2021

 When you shift your signage to a digital platform, your team will have easy ways to update what you communicate, who you communicate it to, when and where you need to communicate it.

-Here are 9 common types of content digital signs can help you distribute in a streamlined, cost-effective and fully integrated way throughout your hospital:
+Here are 9 types of content digital signs can help you distribute in a streamlined, cost-effective and fully integrated way throughout your hospital:

 Directories and wayfinding